Sometimes it causes sufferers to even give up shooting ...

 Under the supervision of a coach, training with snap caps and live cartridges can be helpful.
 Substituting snap caps for live cartridges at random can break the cycle of fear, calming the shooter and allowing the fear of noise or recoil to dissipate.
 Of course, it is vital to work with a good coach, building up trust, and to use visualisation techniques for triggering the shot.

-In the USA, release triggers are used to cure flinching, while other ways to help the problem include working with a sports psychology expert, changing shoulders and using hypnotherapy.
 However, it is important to remember that, in many cases, these can only have a partial cure, and there are no preventative measures that are known.